apache/airflow/docs/apache-airflow/authoring-and-scheduling/deferring.rst

 The ``cleanup`` is called when the trigger is no longer needed due to normal completion, task cancellation, triggerer restart, reassignment of the trigger, etc.

-Typically, this method is always invoked after the run method, regardless of whether the trigger exits cleanly or otherwise.
-It can be used to clean up any resources that the trigger may have acquired during its execution.
+This method is invoked after the ``run`` method and can be used to clean up any resources the trigger may have acquired during execution.

-Specially, you will have a change to decide to cleanup the resource or not base on the termination context, for example, the trigger is reassigned to another triggerer, you can use ``should_cleanup`` to decide whether to cleanup the resource or not in this case.
+Specifically, you have the option to decide whether to clean up the resources based on the termination context.
+For example, if the trigger is reassigned to another triggerer, you can use ``TriggerTerminationReason`` to determine whether or not to clean up the resources in that case.

 .. code-block:: python